ISISComputingGroup/ibex_developers_manual/Upgrade-ISISICP.md

    - *Either* run `install.bat` to install it an migrate all old journal files (new ibex instrument)
    - *or* run `install_no_migrate.bat` to install it without copying old journal files (existing ibex instrument)

+If this fails for some reason, it will not affect an instrument running - it will just mean that new entries do not get added to the ibex journal viewe (MySQL).
+A full import can be done at a later date when any issue is resolved.

 ## A log from register_programs.cmd
 ```